catherine-m-breen/Chapter1/PoleSegmentation/README.md

 1) Before training on GPU, change the dataset root in the configuration files in `config` folder.
     - Please also update the comet logger, and accelerator function
     - Please also update the --gpus argument in the CLI to the appropriate number of GPUs
+    - Increase batch size and also # of workers

 2) Train:
 ```